All businesses that sell or handle food must be registered with one of the suitable registration authorities, under the Food Act 1984.

 To find out about kitchen availability at Council venues for hire, contact the relevant centre manager.

-Our Environmental Health Officer (EHO) will conduct progress inspections during the construction of your food business or premises to ensure it complies with the Food Standards Code.
+One of our Environmental Health Officers (EHO) will conduct progress inspections during the construction of your food business or premises to ensure it complies with the Food Standards Code.

 Before opening the food premises, our EHO will complete a final inspection.
 If the business or premises meets food safety standards, you can then apply for Food Act registration with us.